Years published: 1990, 1999, 2000, 2008, 2012, 2015, 2018, 2022

 The characteristic finding associated with yellow nail syndrome is the development of yellow, thickened, and excessively curved nails with almost complete stoppage of nail growth.
 Loss of the strip of hardened skin at the base and sides of a fingernail (cuticles) may also occur.
 Separation of the nails from the nail bed (onycholysis) may cause the nails to fall out.
 Some individuals may develop infection of the soft tissue around edge of the nails (paronychia).
 Any nail (both toenails and fingernails) may be affected.
-Unlike the nails in similar, related disorders, the nails of individuals with yellow nail syndrome generally remain clear (translucent) and smooth as opposed to not transparent (opaque) and rough.

 Yellow nail syndrome is occasionally associated with the accumulation of fluid in the membranes surrounding the lungs and lining the chest cavity (pleural effusion).
 Pleural effusions can cause shortness of breath, chest pain and a cough.
 Additional respiratory problems may occur in yellow nail syndrome such as chronic infection and inflammation of the main air passages (bronchial tubes) out of the lungs (bronchitis), destruction and widening of the small air passages out of the lung (bronchiectasis), ongoing inflammation of the membranes that line the sinus cavities (sinusitis) and/or chronic inflammation or infection of the lungs (recurrent pneumonias).
 Individuals with yellow nail syndrome may have a history of respiratory problems before developing characteristic nail findings.